mkol5222/katacoda-scenarios/th-epm-api/step12.md

 ### SUMMARY

-We have all ingredients to call EPMaaS APU with both credentials (for Infinity Portal and EPMaaS server sessions).
+We have all ingredients to call EPMaaS API using both credentials (for Infinity Portal and EPMaaS server sessions) in our hands.

 GraphQL schema is telling us what can be done on EPMaaS server.